Manuel Raimundo Querino: Early life

 Querino was born in Santo Amaro, Bahia in 1851.
-In 1855, both of his parents died during the cholera epidemic.
-Left an orphan at the age of four, he was sent to Salvador to be raised by a guardian, Manuel Correia Garcia, a journalist and professor at the Normal School, who would later found the Instituto Histórico da Bahia in 1856.
+In 1855, it is believed that both his parents (possibly foster parents) died during the cholera epidemic.
+Left an orphan at the age of four, he was sent to Salvador, where he was raised by a guardian, Manuel Correia Garcia, a journalist and professor at the Normal School, who founded the Instituto Histórico da Bahia in 1856.
+Correia Garcia had Querino apprenticed as a painter-decorator, but his ward had greater ambitions.
+He also benefited from his guardian's social and political connections, particularly two members of Correia Garcia's circle: Manuel Pinto de Sousa Dantas and Miguel Navarro Cañizares.

 At age seventeen, Querino travelled to Pernambuco and later Piauí.
-There he was recruited (possibly by force) into the Brazilian army.
-Instead of being sent to the front, when it was discovered that he could read and write and had excellent handwriting, Querino served as a clerk at his battalion's Rio de Janeiro headquarters during the Paraguayan War.
+There, he was recruited (possibly by force) into the Brazilian army.
+Instead of being sent to the front, when it was discovered that he could read and had excellent handwriting, Querino served as a clerk at his battalion's Rio de Janeiro headquarters during the Paraguayan War.

-After the end of the Paraguayan War in March 1870, Querino returned to Salvador, Bahia.
-He dedicated himself to drawing and painting, which he studied at Salvador's Liceu de Artes e Ofícios as well as at the Academia de Belas Artes.
-Querino graduated in geometric design and taught at the Liceu and at the Colégio de Órfãos de São Joaquim.
+After the war ended in March 1870, Querino returned to Salvador, Bahia, demobilized with the help of Manuel Pinto de Sousa Dantas.
+He worked by day as a painter-decorater while becoming a founding student of Salvador's Liceu de Artes e Ofícios and the Academia de Belas Artes (now the Escola de Belas Artes).
+He became a pupil of the Spanish artist Miguel Navarro Cañizares, who founded the Escola de Belas Artes.
+Querino graduated from the Academia in geometric design and taught at the Liceu and at the Colégio de Órfãos de São Joaquim, the orphanage where he had been taken as a child.
 He produced two textbooks on geometric design.

-Manuel Querino was active in politics as a labor leader, city councillor and abolitionist, publishing articles favoring the abolition of slavery and joining the Bahian Abolition Society.
+Manuel Querino was active in politics as a labor leader, city councillor and abolitionist, publishing and editing a newspaper entitled A Provincia, which favoured the abolition of slavery, and joining the Bahian Abolition Society.

 He later co-founded the Partido Operário (Workers' Party) and the Liga Operária Baiana (Bahian Workers' League).
+He also published and edited a short-lived newspaper entitled O Trabalho (Labor) that advocated professional education for the formerly enslaved people emancipated following Abolition in 1888.

-Querino was a founder and charter member of the Bahian Geographical and Historical Institute (Instituto Geográfico e Histórico da Bahia) in 1894.
+Querino was a founder and charter member of the Geographical and Historical Institute of Bahia (Instituto Geográfico e Histórico da Bahia) in 1894.
 According to Burns, his research brought some consideration of Afro-Brazilian perspectives and sources to Brazilian history.
-Querino completed oral history interviews to gather information from black Bahians.
+Querino completed oral history interviews to gather information from Black Bahians.
 He also used his contacts with Salvador's white elite to advocate for practitioners of Afro-Brazilian religions like Candomblé.

 Querino engaged in intellectual debates against the racist and elitist science of his time, spearheaded by pathologist Raimundo Nina Rodrigues.

-He was also the first scholar to publish biographies of Bahian artists - considered the Brazilian Vasari - and pioneered food studies by producing a book on Bahian cuisine that was published after his death by his son, Paulo Querino.
+He was also the first scholar to publish biographies of Bahian artists - considered the Brazilian Vasari - and pioneered food studies by producing a book on Bahian cuisine that was published after his death with the help of his son Paulo Querino and his friend J. Teixeira Barros.